 Can You Lower or Stop Child Support?
 Read This Before You Stop Paying.

-The short answer: you cannot lower or stop child support on your own.
-Not ever.
-Not for any reason.
+The short answer is no. You cannot reduce, stop, or change child support payments on your own under any circumstances.
 If you have a court order to pay, that order stands until another court order changes it.

-Many parents mistakenly stop making payments because the other parent is blocking visitation, they disagree with how the money is being spent, or they can no longer afford it after a job loss.
-However, none of these reasons make it legal to stop paying.
-Courts treat nonpayment seriously, and the consequences can be severe.
+Many parents make the mistake of stopping payments because the other parent is blocking visitation, or because they disagree with how the money is being spent, or because they genuinely cannot afford to pay after a job loss.
+None of these reasons make it legal to stop.
+The court treats non-payment seriously, and the consequences are severe.

 But here is the important part: if your financial situation has genuinely changed, you have rights too.
 Lost your job?
 Significant reduction in work hours?
 Injured and unable to work?
 California law allows you to file for a modification order to adjust your payment.